usrbinkat/uor-zot/iac/README.md

 ## 🌟 Overview

-This IaC project leverages the power of Pulumi and KinD (Kubernetes in Docker) to provision Kubernetes clusters swiftly and reliably.
-In a single command, you can go from zero to having a fully functional Kubernetes cluster right on your local machine or cloud environment, complete with configurable Docker volumes.
+This Infrastructure as Code (IaC) project leverages the power of Pulumi and KinD (Kubernetes in Docker) to provision a Zot service and accompanying resources for Zot development and testing.

 ### 📊 What It Solves